steveaq/steveaq.github.io/_posts/2023-11-16-EPL-Wages-Analysis.md

 FBREF has a structure of pages and sub-pages that we can access and store key information and save it for further analysis.

-We will begin by building a method to pull all the basic data from the [Premier League Stats pages](https://fbref.com/en/comps/9/Premier-League-Stats) and build out programatically.
+We will begin by building a method to pull all the basic data from the [Premier League Stats pages](https://fbref.com/en/comps/9/Premier-League-Stats) and build out programmatically.

 The following code defines a Python function named `get_team_urls(x)`.
 This function takes a URL (`x`) as input and performs a series of web scraping operations to extract information about football teams, particularly their names and corresponding URLs.
 The code begins by sending a request to the provided URL, retrieving the HTML content, and parsing it using BeautifulSoup.